ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 for customer workloads or data.
 That will need to be provided at {{PARTY2}} full expense , ownership and responsibility.

-KNEL will work with {{PARTY2}} in a prompt , professional manner to facilitate secure , necessary connections and data flow between KNEL back end systems (such as API and payment gateways and other standard services and/or services otherwise negotiated) and {{PARTY2}} customer workload systems.
+KNEL will work with {{PARTY2}} on an on-goinb basis in a prompt , professional manner to facilitate secure , necessary connections and data flow between KNEL back end systems (such as API and payment gateways and other standard services and/or services otherwise negotiated) and {{PARTY2}} customer workload systems.

 An exception to the provision of